igbucur/BayesMR/README.md

   The PolyChordLite submodule implements a complex nested sampling algorithm, which we employ in BayesMR for estimating model evidences and producing posterior samples.
-The original implementation is kept unchanged, with the exception of changes in the build configuration file made for easier compilation and installation, as well as registering BayesMR as a driver in PolyChordLite/src/drivers.
+The original implementation is kept unchanged, with the exception of changes in the build configuration file made for easier compilation and installation.
   - The subfolder `inst/simpleini` contains the [simpleini](https://github.com/igbucur/simpleini)
   submodule, which is a fork of the project developed by Brodie Thiesfield.
   The simpleini submodule is a cross-platform library that provides a simple API to read and write INI-style configuration files, which we use as command line arguments for configuring each run of the BayesMR program.
+  - The subfolder `inst/extdata` contains a few data files that are not in .RData format. `Parkinson_BMI_genetic_associations.csv` is a comma-separated values file which contains a list of genetic variants and their associations with BMI and the risk of Parkinson's disease from [(Noyce et al., 2017)](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002314).
+  `BayesMR_SS.txt` and `BayesMR_sigma_G.txt` are first-order and second-order statistics used as input for the provided BayesMR example (see also `ini/BayesMR.ini`).

 - The folder `R` contains the R files necessary for reproducing the figures from the article.

-- The folder `man` contains the documentation for the implemented functions.
+- The folder `man` contains the documentation for the implemented R functions and for the registered .RData files.

 - The folder `posterior` contains the C++ implementation of BayesMR written for integration with PolyChord.

+- The folder `ini` contains an example configuration file (`BayesMR.ini`).
+This configuration file can be passed as the single necessary command line argument when running BayesMR.

 - The folder `scripts` contains the script `smmr-article-figures.R`, which can be run from R to produce the figures in the Statistical Methods in Medical